Commentary On Opaleye Management Positions, Part I

-In this series we continue to comment on holdings of key hedge funds we follow, hoping to come away with an enhanced understanding of how the smart money thinks and a few ideas worthy of further research.
+In this series, we continue to comment on holdings of key hedge funds we follow, hoping to come away with an enhanced understanding of how the smart money thinks and a few ideas worthy of further research.

 In my most recent entries (see Part 1 and Part 2), we checked out some of the holdings of Great Point Partners, a noteworthy long/short healthcare focused fund known for deep fundamental analysis and their uncanny ability to uncover asymmetric risk/reward opportunities.